Muhammmadfakharulhasnain/OpenCV_Project_Parking_Space_Counter/README.md

-Here's a **README.md** file for your project.
-You can copy and paste this into your repository.

----

 # **Parking Space Detection using OpenCV**

 This project detects available parking spaces in a given video feed using **computer vision techniques** in OpenCV.
 It processes the video frame by frame, applies **image preprocessing**, and checks each parking space for occupancy based on pixel intensity.